 Children don’t understand the risks of the online world.
 It's up to parents to teach them the dangers of sharing photos and personal information, like vacation routines or daily schedules—information that could be used by stalkers, for instance, to harm them.
 Teach them, too, that it’s a good practice to avoid downloading apps from obscure or untrustworthy developers and playing games or taking online surveys that ask for personal information.

 Children don’t understand the risks of the online world.
 It’s up to parents to teach them the dangers of sharing photos and personal information.

 DO keep your personal info private.

 Be careful about sharing valuable personal information, such as Social Security numbers, credit card information and birth dates, in a text or email with people you don’t know well or trust.
-If you are entering them online—say on a shopping site—always look for the “https” and lock symbol in the address bar of the site you’re visiting, and use a password, passcode or biometric log in to protect your accounts online.
+If you are entering them online—say on a shopping site—always look for “https” and a lock symbol in the address bar of the site you’re visiting, and use a password, passcode or biometric login to protect your accounts online.

 DO consider setting up a VPN.

 A virtual private network (VPN) might have an intimidating name, but it's an easy-to-use tool that encrypts your communications, from banking to shopping to texting to emailing, when you're connecting to the internet via Wi-Fi.
 Best of all, it can be used anywhere in the world.
 Setting one up can be easy and affordable (just search “VPN” in your app store), but it’s important to choose a VPN you can trust.
 Talk with a security expert to determine which is best for you.
 Be aware, though, that you may have difficulty accessing some financial firms’ websites through a VPN because of the anti-fraud protections they’ve put in place.
 If you do have that problem, turn off your VPN and move to a location where you can use a secure, trusted internet connection.